Copyright © 1985 R.D. Eager

 the primary and secondary output streams.

-The values of S21
+The values of S21 and S22 control the selection;

-controls output to the primary output stream,
+S21 controls output to the primary output stream,

 and S22 controls output to the secondary output stream.